lee772943638-design/SiFli-SDK/example/pm/jdi/README_EN.md

 # JDI Power Consumption Test Example

-Source path: example/pm_jdi
+Source code path: example/pm_jdi

 ### Supported Development Boards
 This example can run on the following development boards:
 - sf32lb52-core_n16r16

 ## Overview
-After power-on, the screen is refreshed for 5 seconds before entering sleep mode.
-The system can be woken up by pressing Key1.
-After waking up, the JDI screen refreshes for another 5 seconds.
+After powering on, the screen refreshes for 5 seconds and then enters sleep mode.
+It can be awakened by pressing Key1.
+After awakening, the JDI screen refreshes for another 5 seconds.
 Additionally, a timed wake-up is set to occur every 1 minute to refresh the screen once before entering sleep mode again.
-This tests power consumption in both sleep and wake states.
+This tests power consumption in both sleep and awake states.

 ## Hardware Connections
 During low power consumption testing, the board is no longer powered via USB but requires 5V power supply to the board's VCC_5V through a power consumption detection tool.
-Therefore, the following operations are needed to conduct power consumption testing.
+Therefore, the following operations need to be performed for power consumption testing.

 ### JDI Screen Pin Connection Configuration
 | Pin | JDI Screen Adapter Board Pin | Adapter Board Physical Pin |